 1. Switch To A Better Theme

-Recently, Sucuri security team found a hacker campaign that targets websites with outdated themes where they inject a code to redirect website visitors into harmful websites and open pop-up ads.
+Recently, Sucuri security team found a that targets websites with outdated themes where they inject a code to redirect website visitors into harmful websites and open pop-up ads.

 Avoid making that same mistake by always using safe and secure WordPress themes.
 Find themes from marketplaces that run each theme through a review process and avoid downloading premium themes from free sources.